Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Plug-and-Play MDI-QKD

-In the P\&P MDI-QKD protocol shown in Fig.~\ref{scheme}(b), the entire process is similar, but slightly different from that of the conventional MDI-QKD protocol.
-First, Charlie sends WCPs to Alice and Bob through a 50:50 beamsplitter (not shown in Fig.~\ref{scheme}(b)).
-The pulse is transmitted through an optical fiber, and then reflected by a Faraday mirror (FM) of Alice (Bob).
-A phase randomizer (PR) randomizes the phase of the reflected pulse in order to prevent single-photon interference~\cite{kim13,kim14}.
-The encoder and the IM randomly assign a bit and decoy states to the pulse.
-Then, the pulse is retransmitted through the same optical fiber from Alice (Bob) to Charlie.
+In the P\&P MDI-QKD scheme shown in Fig.~\ref{scheme}(b), the entire process is similar, but slightly different from that of the conventional MDI-QKD.
+First, Charlie sends strong coherent pulses to Alice and Bob through a 50:50 beamsplitter (not shown in Fig.~\ref{scheme}(b)).
+Each pulse is transmitted through an optical fiber, and then reflected by a Faraday mirror (FM) of Alice (Bob).
+The encoder and the IM randomly assign a bit and decoy states to the pulses.
+Note that the IM attenuates the optical pulses and sets the average photon numbers of the signal and decoy pulses to the proper values.
+Then, the pulse is sent back to Charlie through the same optical fiber.
 After that, BSM and post-processing are followed to obtain secret keys.
+It is notable that phase randomizers (PR) of Alice and Bob randomize the phase of the reflected pulse, which is necessary for decoy state protocol~\cite{lo05} and suppression of single-photon interference.
+Note that the suppression of single-photon interference is necessary to observe two-photon interference without distortion which is essential for MDI-QKD.
+The phase randomizers can be implemented with unsynchronized phase modulators~\cite{kim13,kim14}.

 The P\&P MDI-QKD has remarkable features in the mode matching issue.
-Starting from the same laser source, the spectral modes of the pulses sent by Charlie are already identical.
-Moreover, the polarization mode dispersion during the optical fiber transmission can be automatically compensated due to the Plug-and-Play architecture~\cite{muller97}.
-With these aspects, we can minimize efforts for mode matching with P\&P MDI-QKD.
+Since the pulses of Alice and Bob are from the same laser, the spectral modes of the pulses are naturally identical.
+Moreover, the polarization drift during the optical fiber transmission can be automatically compensated due to the plug-and-play architecture~\cite{muller97}.
+One only needs to actively control the arrival timing of the pulses which is also essential for the conventional MDI-QKD.
+With these aspects, we can significantly reduce the efforts for mode matching with the suggested P\&P MDI-QKD.